N\'eron models of jacobians over base schemes of dimension greater than 1: Introduction

+In \cite{Holmes2014A-note-on-Neron} we connect the existence of N\'eron models for families of jacobians to the question of bounding the orders of rational torsion points on abelian varieties, extending the work on algebraic height jumping in \cite{David-Holmes2014Neron-models-an}.

-\subsubsection{The case of universal curves}
+\textbf{The case of universal curves}

-The universal stable pointed curve over the Deligne-Mumford-Knudsen compactification $\overline{\ca{M}}_{g,n}$ of the moduli stack of curves is never aligned unless $g=0$ or $\overline{\ca{M}}_{g,n}$ has dimension less than 2.
+The universal stable pointed curve over the Deligne-Mumford-Knudsen compactification $\overline{\ca{M}}_{g,n}$ of the moduli stack of pointed curves is never aligned unless $g=0$ or $n=g=1$.
 As such, a N\'eron model of the universal jacobian does not in general exist.
 In \cite{Holmes2014A-Neron-model-o}, we construct a morphism $\beta\colon \widetilde{\ca{M}}_{g,n} \ra \overline{\ca{M}}_{g,n}$ over which a N\'eron model of the universal jacobian does exist, and such that $\beta$ is universal among morphisms with this property.